2019 Predictions From a Cloudy Crystal Ball

 This last year we saw increases in value of 15% to 18% depending on the location in the valley.
 Vintage homes were at the high end of the increases because they were priced lower to start out with.
 While the “Experts” are calling for a year over year increase of 8.9% for the Las Vegas valley I believe we will see the Vintage areas at the top of that increase still.
 I personally think the Value increases overall will be closer to 5%-6% for 2019.
 More people are starting to look for the Mid-Century Modern homes and at the larger lots that come with them.
 Demand drives the prices.

 Interest rates increased four times in 2018.
-When the Fed’s made their increase in December they cut their prediction of four increases for 2019 from four increases to two.
+When the Fed’s made their increase in December they cut their prediction of four increases for 2019 to two.
 With that in mind, buyers are going to be out earlier in the year rather than waiting until summer and fall to try to beat the interest increases this year.

 Growth in Las Vegas